 - Non-alcoholic radlers (my personal recommendation)

-Radlers are popular drinks at Oktoberfest–I typically start each day at Oktoberfest with one.
-So, try a non-alcoholic version: half non-alcoholic beer + half fizzy lemon soda.
+Radlers are popular drinks at Oktoberfest, so why not try a non-alcoholic version: half non-alcoholic beer + half fizzy lemon soda.

-Clausthaler is a popular non-alcoholic German beer that is widely available throughout the year.
+Clausthaler is a popular non-alcoholic German beer that’s widely available throughout the year.
 Other German brands like Becks and St. Pauli also offer non-alcoholic versions that are widely distributed.
+Beyond the usual, the popularity of non-alcoholic beer has skyrocketed in Germany so you might be able to find some other fantastic options.

 Also, you MUST check out my guide to Oktoberfest for non-beer drinkers.
 It’s got all the popular non-alcoholic options they serve at Oktoberfest in Munich like the Coke/orange soda drink, apple juice spritzers, and so much more.